DaniilZotin/BRDO-Full-Stack/README.md

 </div>

 ## Introduction
-Hi, this repo has full stack project to show mini school CRM system.
+Hi, this repo has full stack project to show mini school CRM system. <br>
-Project link can be unsafe because I did not set up CloudFront yet
+#### Project link can be unsafe because I did not set up CloudFront

 ## About the project